raspberrypi/documentation/configuration/config-txt/misc.md

 ## logging_level

-Sets the Videocore logging level.
-The value is a Videocore-specific bitmask.
+Sets the VideoCore logging level.
+The value is a VideoCore-specific bitmask.

 ## include